 Something we often get asked is: does crane hire cost more or less than contract lifting?
 The upfront cost of CPA crane hire is cheaper than a contract lift, but we only advise this option if you have hired a crane in the past – and have your own insurance and competent personnel – to ensure lifts are executed safely.

 Although contract lifting appears to be more expensive, there are fewer risks and planning involved.
 And, given that you needn’t go to the expense of employing an appointed person, arranging signalling and slinging duties or finding insurance cover, it often works out as the most cost-effective option of the two.

 - Type of crane

 There are many different types of cranes out there – suitable for all kinds of jobs.
 Some cranes are ideal for small to moderate construction projects, whilst others are tall and better-suited to large-scale projects, perhaps in the bustling city with tight roads and high-rise buildings to negotiate.

-The type of crane you require will affect the price, with the larger and more specialist cranes understandably being more expensive.
-It’s important to choice the right crane for the job though and, here at Bryn Thomas Cranes, we have an extensive fleet at our disposal, meaning we can offer you choice AND competitive pricing.
+The type of crane you require will affect the price, with the larger and more specialist cranes, understandably, being more expensive.
+It’s important to choose the right crane for the job though and, here at Bryn Thomas Cranes, we have an extensive fleet at our disposal, meaning we can offer you choice AND competitive pricing.

 - Size of crane

-For smaller projects, a crane that can lift up to 20 tons is ideal.
-As a general rule of thumb, larger projects will need one of our heavy-duty cranes that can lift 100-500 tons reliably.
-Although our larger cranes cost more than the smaller ones, they are an excellent choice if you need to move heavy, cumbersome loads.
+For smaller projects, a crane that can lift up to 20 tonnes is ideal.
+As a general rule of thumb, larger projects will need one of our heavy-duty cranes that can lift 100-500 tonnes reliably.
+Although our larger cranes cost more than the smaller ones, they are ideal if you need to move heavy, cumbersome loads.
 Opting for a smaller, cheaper crane could cost more in the long run as you’ll have to split loads, which in turn takes more rental time.